-What clients expect or think they’re getting, versus what they actually get from their SEO agency or digital marketing company might surprise you.
+What clients expect or think they’re getting, versus what they actually get from their SEO or PPC management company might surprise you.
 Those monthly reports might be pretty and colorful, but what is your agency really doing for your bottom line?

 If you have contracted an outside agency to run Google Ads campaigns in order to supplement your overall marketing strategy, how do you know they are delivering on what they promised?
 Are they actively optimizing your account or operating as a set-it-and-forget-it service?
 Are they proactive in explaining sudden changes in performance or suggesting new features and strategies?
 What conversions are they actually tracking, and are they double counting conversions to boost performance metrics?
 Yes, I have seen the latter in several new accounts that I have taken over.

 In this post I’m going to share how to check account activity in addition to some basic reports you should be getting.